 Don Ameche did not receive an Oscar nomination for portraying Mortimer Duke in Trading Places.

-One of the reasons I choose to review Don Ameche in this film was that the only time I have reviewed him so far was for his Oscar winning performance which I was not particularly favorable to.
+One of the reasons I chose to review Don Ameche in this film was that the only time I have reviewed him so far was for his Oscar winning performance which I was not particularly favorable to.
 Of course that was a case of the recognition being more of the problem than his performance as it is very unlikely any actor could have been able to do much with the thin role he had in Cocoon.
 Any I felt I kinda owed him a review of a performance that would have been a much more interesting Oscar win.
 After all it was his first theatrically released film after a very long hiatus from the cinema.
 Although that is easy enough to answer why he was not nominated through the nature of his part and the nature of film.
 Actually Denholm Elliot was recognized for the film even winning the BAFTA for it.
 Elliot is good in the film, but knowing the BAFTAs and their love of Elliot there was no way they would have recognized anyone else before him.

 Ameche plays one of the Duke brothers who decide to manipulate a few lives for their own personal enjoyment.
 The other elder brother Randolph is played by another golden age of Hollywood alum Ralph Bellamy.
 Both Bellamy and Ameche are decidedly against the types that played in the old days this time playing the villains.
 Bellamy plays Randolph as a sorta of a kindly old man although this only hides the fact that he is quite sinister still.
 Ameche is more to the point playing Mortimer as very directly dismissive of people who he views lower than him, and that happens to be pretty much everyone even seemingly his brother at times.
 Ameche attunes his performance rather brilliantly here as it would have been easy enough to be just the angry the rich man who gets his comeuppance by our comedic heroes, which often the case in many comedies.
 No, instead Ameche tries hard to be just as funny but in his own way.